Desserts / Honey Lemon Ice Cream

 Instructions

-• Combine the coconut milk, honey, vanilla, and lemon zest in a saucepan over low-medium heat and cook for about five minutes, or until the honey is entirely incorporated into the cream.
+• Combine the coconut cream, honey, vanilla, and lemon zest in a saucepan over low-medium heat and cook for about five minutes, or until the honey is entirely incorporated into the cream.

 • Whisk the egg yolks in a medium sized bowl.
 Add a quarter cup of the heated cream mixture to the egg yolks and whisk thoroughly.
 Add the remaining cream mixture and whisk again to combine.